Skip to content

 Network Acceptable Use (Policy AA445)

 Students at Oakcrest Elementary use digital devices and the internet to facilitate instruction, research, writing/presentation skills, and assessments.
 With power and privilege come responsibility.
 First is the responsibility to abide by generally accepted network etiquette.
 Civility and kindness are always in vogue.
 Second is the responsibility to use devices and networks appropriately.
 Students may not intentionally transmit or receive material that is indecent, suggestive, or pornographic in nature.
-Material related to weapons, controlled substances, or incendiary devices also fit this description.
-Students may not use school networks to promote or engage in illegal or inappropriate activities nor may they use them to intentionally harm or destroy school data/networks.
+Material related to weapons, controlled substances, or incendiary devices also fits this description.
+Students may not use school networks to promote or engage in illegal or inappropriate activities, nor may they use them to intentionally harm or destroy school data/networks.
 No expectation of privacy should be assumed when using district devices and networks.
 Students in violation of this policy are subject to a loss of device and network privileges and may be suspended or excluded altogether, depending on the nature and gravity of the offense.

 Bullying and Cyberbullying (Policy AS98)